What is oppositional defiant disorder?

 Your doctor will probably work with another doctor who specializes in mental health to treat your child.
 This other doctor will likely be a psychologist or counselor.
 Treatment will focus on helping your child learn better ways to manage his or her anger.
 It will also help your child learn how to handle social situations so he or she will feel less frustrated with other people.

 Treatment can also help families learn to communicate better with each other.
-And your doctor can help you learn how to manage your child’s behavior and how to use discipline effectively.
+Your doctor also can help you learn how to manage your child’s behavior and how to use discipline effectively.

 In a treatment called cognitive behavior therapy, children and their families learn problem-solving skills and how to feel more positive.

-- Praise your child’s or teen’s positive behaviors.
+- Praise your child’s positive or good behaviors.

 - Be consistent about rules.